stuycs-gh-classrooms/nxtm-p02-pd09-a-treatise-on-joy/README.md

 ### Project Description
 Provide a high-level description of your project.
 Include explanatory links if you think they will be helpful.

+I'm going to start by making a digital version of the game Connect 4 <https://www.cbc.ca/kids/games/all/connect-4> in processing.
+Then, if and when I get the normal version working, I'm going to try to code in a variant; wraparound connect 4, where the board operates as though the top and bottom, right and left sides are contiguous; they wrap around.

 ### Skill Usage
 Explain what skills from this semester you will be using in this project, and how they will be used.